alphagov/review-o-matic/README.md

-## Review-O-Matic notes:
+## Review-O-Matic

-This branch is to design the reviews view.

-### stuff from the old README
+Web page and tools to assist migration of a website.
+In conjuction with the Migratorator (https://github.com/alphagov/migratorator) it shows the old URL and new URL in a side-by-side browser view and enables reviewing of the mappings (Looks Good/I'm not sure/Seems Wrong).

 To create a user for development run: